KenzieMac130/CitrusToolbox/docs/CodeStyleGuide.md

 ### Namespaces
 * Namespaces will not be used in the engine in favor of the "ct" prefix.
 * Namespaces from 3rd party libraries should not be shortened by "using" unless it has a redundant prefix.
+* Namespaces for the scene engine is currently allowed as a compromise

 ### Templates
 * Avoid templates as much as possible outside of containers.